BILGE PUMP INSTALLATION

 Bilge pump rating should be calculated based on the length of run and head (imaginary vertical height from bilge pump outlet to the top of the riser loop) in above.

 Please note: GPH (LPH) and Maximum Head are always calculated in optimum test conditions.
 As a rule of thumb maximum head and GPH (LPH) should be calculated at 60% of the rated head and output.
 This will ensure you are covered for both the run length and head height.
 For example; if you want an output of 1100GPH.
 Then fit a 2,000GPH bilge pump.
-A 4 metre rated maximum head is probably only effective to 2.4 metres with a horizontal run.
+A 4 meter rated maximum head is probably only effective to 2.4 meters with a horizontal run.

 Always affix the base of the bilge pump’s debris filter to the hull, ensuring the pump does not float away when water is present.
 Either screw or glue and check the bilge pump can be easily removed from the affixed debris cover.